 Rehab

-Residential inpatient settings are often referred to as “rehab.”
-Time in rehab varies but typically lasts 30 to 90 days or longer.
-Patients are closely monitored, which restricts access to cocaine and other substances of abuse.
-Daily activities include a combination of individual and group counseling, physically and mentally healthy activities, psychoeducation, meals, and medication management (as appropriate).
-In many cases, family participation is encouraged once the patient has been stabilized and consents to their attendance.
+Residential inpatient or rehab treatments typically last 30 to 90 days or longer.
+Staff closely monitor patients, restricting any access to cocaine and other substances that could be misused.
+Daily activities include a combination of individual and group counseling, healthy activities, psychoeducation, and medication management (as appropriate).
+Facilities often encourage family participation once the patient stabilizes and consents to their attendance.

-IOP is often referred to as part-time treatment.
-It is less restrictive than rehab but more restrictive than outpatient therapy.
-A benefit for patients who are higher functioning is that they may continue balancing life obligations with a heavy focus on recovery.
-IOP occurs about 10 to 12 hours per week and varies with days and times.
+Intensive outpatient programs are less restrictive than rehab but more restrictive than outpatient therapy.
+With IOP, “higher-functioning” patients can continue balancing life obligations with a heavy focus on recovery.
+IOP often includes 10 to 12 weekly hours of treatment.

 Support Groups

-Support groups such as Narcotics Anonymous (NA) are helpful for those who are in a higher level of recovery.
-This includes people in the maintenance stage of recovery who have remained abstinent for an extended period.
-Those who are actively using may not only struggle to remain abstinent themselves but also compromise the sobriety of others in the group.
+Support groups such as Narcotics Anonymous (NA) can be helpful for those in a higher level of recovery or in the maintenance stage of recovery who have remained abstinent for an extended period.
+Individuals actively using cocaine may compromise the sobriety of others in the group.

-For those currently in treatment, joining a support group may serve as an effective adjunct.
-For those in aftercare, it can assist with maintained recovery.
-By forming comradery, exchanging meaningful stories, holding one another accountable, and sharing resources; group participation may prove extremely beneficial.
+For those currently in treatment, joining a support group may offer an effective adjunct.
+For those in aftercare, groups can assist with maintained recovery.
+Forming comradery, exchanging meaningful stories, holding one another accountable, and sharing resources may prove beneficial.

 Medication

-Currently, there are no specific medications for cocaine detox; however, some medications are used off-label for relief from withdrawal symptoms.
-These include antidepressants and modafinil.8 Otherwise, medications targeted toward addressing specific symptoms may also prove helpful.
-Any medications considered should be discussed with a medical professional.
-Prescription medications should only be taken under the advisory of a prescribing physician.
-Contraindications involving other necessary medications should also be considered.
+There are no specific medications for cocaine detox, but some are used off-label for relief from withdrawal symptoms, such as antidepressants and modafinil.2 Discuss any medications with a medical professional, and take prescription medications under the advisory of a prescribing physician.

 How to Get Help for Cocaine Addiction

-Fortunately, treatment centers and mental health/addiction professionals may be found online in an online directory.
-Many therapists have their own websites with treatment descriptions, provider bios, and other important information.
+Fortunately, you can find many treatment centers and mental health professionals by using an online therapist directory.
+Many providers have their own websites with treatment descriptions, provider bios, and other important information.
 Accessibility does vary by location, but even participating in online counseling and support groups is more helpful than trying to recover alone.

 How to Get Help for a Loved One

 Given the toll this takes, those who have a loved one with a cocaine addiction may require their own mental health support.
-Outpatient counseling and/or support groups such as NarAnon address many mental and emotional needs as well as assist with how to continue effectively supporting the loved one in recovery.
+Outpatient counseling and support groups address many mental and emotional needs and assist with how to continue effectively supporting a loved one in recovery.

-Cocaine addiction is a serious condition that not only impacts the individual but their loved ones, friends, co-workers, and entire communities.
-Even casual use places one at risk each time while complicating physical and mental well-being.
-To best treat cocaine addiction, a comprehensive, individualized approach is recommended.
+Cocaine addiction is a serious condition that impacts the individual, their loved ones, their friends, and entire communities.
+Even casual use can negatively impact physical and mental well-being.
+A comprehensive, individualized approach is best when treating cocaine addiction.

 For Further Reading